Org Chart Page

 - The Export Org Chart flyout remains open while the PDF is generated.
 If you refresh the page or navigate away, you must re-start the download.

 - The name of the org chart PDF file will be: OrgChart_Date.
 If you download multiple copies, the copy number displays in parentheses after the name.

 The PDF output looks the same as the user cards appear on the Org Chart page.
 If you included the date and photos, then the date appears below the title, and the photos appear in the user card for each user.

 Inactivated user cards will appear on the PDF and will include the information icon that indicates a user is in an inactivated status (inactive, on leave, or no longer with the organization).

 Full Screen Mode

-The Toggle Fullscreen Mode option lets you view the page in full screen mode.
-When viewing in full screen, you can still access all features of the Org Chart page.
-The page header and footer do not display.
+- Click the Toggle Fullscreen Mode option to view the page in full screen mode.
+When viewing in full screen, you can still access all features of the Org Chart page, but the page header and footer do not display.

 The toggle options display a basic user card and a more detailed large user card.
 To switch between the two layout options, click the toggle options on the right side of the page.